John Wimber: Authenticity

-In a 1996 Christianity Today article, Wimber told the story of someone he claimed was supernaturally healed, but he also shared stories of other people who were not healed.
-He had cancer at that time.
-A sociologist who conducted an analysis at one of Wimber's conferences observed that falsity and empty display were opposed by Wimber's team, commenting, "A few seemed to attempt to mimic phenomena like hand shaking but their attempts were obviously artificial and they were told to stop it by the more experienced team members."

 Wider impact and other teachings

 Wimber's teaching influenced many Christians, both inside and out of the Vineyard movement.
 One of the key foundations of his teaching was intimacy with God, rather than religious habit and discipline.
 Another characteristic is in the area of teaching, which emphasized preaching extensively from the gospels and using Jesus as the model for Christian believers.
 Wimber also had a deep desire to be active in helping the poor.

 He strongly emphasized signs and wonders, which he referred to as "Doin' the Stuff", the priesthood of every believer and that every Christian has the ability to prophesy and heal the sick.
 While this is not a new concept, Wimber was a key figure in the introduction of the concept that praying for the sick (or anything else) should not be reserved for special healing services, but should take place at every Church service, and should be practised on the streets by every believer.
 As a result, many churches have prayer time after the sermon.
 The Vineyard worship style has also had a wide influence on the church.

-Wimber's teaching has had a significant influence on other Charismatic leaders, such as Mike Bickle, Terry Virgo, Randy Clark, John Arnott, Bill Johnson, John Paul Jackson, Sandy Millar, David Pytches Christy Wimber and Sam Storms.
-In 2007 Storms wrote an article commemorating Wimber ten years after his death.
+Wimber's teaching has had a significant influence on other Charismatic leaders, such as Mike Bickle, Terry Virgo, Randy Clark, John Arnott, Bill Johnson, John Paul Jackson, Sandy Millar, David Pytches and Christy Wimber.

 Wimber's theology and methods have been challenged by cessationist Christians.
 Their criticism is mainly concerned with his embrace of Kingdom theology.
-Critics also argue that Wimber's emphasis on dramatic proofs of spiritual power show a lack of reliance on the Bible, and instead rely on practices derived from New Age philosophy and humanistic psychology.